openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification defines the following request parameters that can be supplied in a Authorization Request:

-* `Wallet_issuer`: OPTIONAL.
+* `wallet_issuer`: OPTIONAL.
 JSON String containing the Wallet's OpenID Connect issuer URL. the Credential Issuer will use the discovery process as defined in [@!SIOPv2] to determine the Wallet's capabilities and endpoints.
 RECOMMENDED in Dynamic Credential Request.
 * `user_hint`: OPTIONAL.
 JSON String containing an opaque user hint the Wallet MAY use in subsequent callbacks to optimize the user's experience.
 RECOMMENDED in Dynamic Credential Request.
 * `op_state`: OPTIONAL.
 String value identifying a certain processing context at the Credential Issuer.
 A value for this parameter is typically passed in an issuance initation request from the Credential Issuer to the Wallet (see ((#issuance_initiation_request)).
 This request parameter is used to pass the `op_state` value back to the Credential Issuer.